-AI Slop vs. Open Source: Why cURL Scrapped Its Bug Bounty to Save Mental Health
+AI Slop vs. Open Source: Why cURL Had to Kill Its Bug Bounty Program

 The cURL project has ended its bug bounty program due to a flood of low-quality 'AI slop' reports.
 Here's why this matters for the future of open source and AI development.